gracenote/python_meetup/readme.md

 Welcome Python coder!

 Congratulations for getting here early.
-In this repo you'll find sample json files for Gracenote Music Metadata, and a test script.
+In this repo you'll find sample json files for Gracenote Music Metadata, a test script, and skeleton code.
 Please run the test script on your machine to make sure you can run the `json` and `requests` libraries.
-There are 2 test scripts, one for Python2 and one for Python3.
+There are 2 test scripts and skeleton files, one for Python2 and one for Python3.
 To check which version of python you have installed, run the command `python --version`

 First, clone the repo using: